Partial Phase Phenomena Education

 At 8 minutes before totality, I chose to alert you to observe for changes in animal behavior.
 This close to totality, it is becoming dark enough that animals can be fooled into thinking it is becoming nighttime and they will behave as such.
 There have been reports of bats beginning to fly, birds going to their perches to rest or sleep, grazing animals ceasing to feed, insects like crickets beginning to make their nighttime sounds and bees may stop flying.
 In Africa in June of 2001, the increase in the number and volume of chirping crickets in the field surrounding us was clearly evident!

 At 3 minutes before totality there is a warning to observe for shadowbands and what is meant is to “start” to look for shadowbands.
 They are faint “bands of shadows” or undulations of light that can be see on the ground.
-Some describe the appearance as similar to the way sunlight moves across the bottom of a swimming pool.
+Some describe the appearance as similar to the way sunlight moves across the bottom of a swimming pool, except shadow bands don't flutter in the same spot, they have directional motion.
 We saw them in Africa in 2002 and I would describe them as complex continuous parallel serpentine shadows that move in a snake-like motion away from you and sideways.
 Shadowbands are caused by the sunlight rays from the thin crescent of the Sun being bent as the light passes through warmer and cooler cells of air in the atmosphere.
 The phenomena will probably occur closer to totality when the crescent is even thinner.
 However, I wanted to give ample warning to begin to look for them because every eclipse is unique and everyone’s observing location is different.
-Also, I did not want to put the alert too close to those that will begin for 2nd Contact, because the 2nd Contact alerts are designed to move people into position for photography.
+There is another short warning to observe for them just following the "Second Contact in 60 Seconds" announcement.

-At 30 seconds after 3rd contact there, is another announcement to look for shadow bands because this thin crescent gives the second opportunity for this spectacular phenomenon to occur.
+At 30 seconds after 3rd contact there, is another announcement to look for shadow bands because this thin crescent after totlaity gives the second opportunity for this spectacular phenomenon to occur.

 There is one other an important alert which is just after max eclipse, I remind you to "Observe the Horizon".
 This is an important observation to enjoy.
 You are standing in the middle of a large shadow that the Sun is still lighting the entire perimeter so you see the effect of a colored Sunset 360 degrees around you.